| |

 Let your paint dry completely between coats.

-While my paint coats were drying, I also painted my shutters black (a detailed post on that is coming soon.)
+While my paint coats were drying, I also painted my shutters black.
 Like I said earlier, the black covered in almost 1 coat, which was amazing.

 yellow painted front door